 - Making of Audio Commentary Short Film ( mins)

-The Wicker Man: The Final Cut (1973) is available now on Blu-ray.
+The Wicker Man: The Final Cut (1973) is available now on Blu-ray from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s concludes my The Wicker Man Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s concludes my The Wicker Man blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Director(s): Robin Hardy